mahedihasannoman/wp-project-installer/README.md

 ### Requirements

-* You need to have `Apache` installed on your computer.
-It's not fully compatible with nginx.
+* Make sure you have access to the git repo.
+* Make sure you have access to backup db path.
 * You need to have `php` installed on your computer.
 * You need to have `mysql` installed on your computer.
 Also the `mysql` command should be executable in terminal.
 If not, then you can create a symbolic link like this `sudo ln -s /Applications/MAMP/Library/bin/mysql /usr/local/bin/mysql`
+* You need to have `Apache` installed on your computer (if you want to setup vhost).
+It's not fully compatible with nginx.

 ### Install